OscarEst1/oscarest1/README.md

 ### Hi there 👋

-> I'm Oscar Esteban 😄, diving through programming languages to develop human talent development projects and social science research.
+> I'm Oscar Esteban 😄, diving through programming languages to develop health and social science research.
-- 🔭 I’m currently working on human resources management.
+- 🔭 I’m currently working on occupational health.
-- 🌱 I’m currently learning R, Pyhton and DAX languages.
+- 🌱 I’m currently learning R and Pyhton for data science.
-- 💬 I am looking to collaborate on data science and social science research communities.
+- 💬 I am looking to collaborate into research communities using data science.
-- ⚡  I’m looking for help with human talented oriented data science technologies.
--
 - You can contact me on: mc.oscar.est@gmail.com

-### Projects
+### Project Topics
-- R and Python Data Science Project (developing)
+- Regression models, psychometric and data manipulation.